bennyantony2500/foo_et_al_param/README.md

      `git checkout -b my-feature-branch`
  6. **Push to your branch**:
     `git push origin my-feature-branch`
  7. **Create a Pull Request**: Go to your fork on GitHub and click the "New Pull Request" button.
+Once pull request is accepted it will be merged.